Going Blank Again: Background and production

+Music

+Ben Cardew of Pitchfork explains that Going Blank Again "represents the commercial peak of shoegaze, a glorious explosion of populist noise that proves how utterly satisfying distorted guitars can be when allied with Byrds-ian harmonies, a drummer at the top of his Keith Moon-goes-indie game, and bass lines you can hum in the shower.
+Going Blank Again sounds like someone has taken the wistful charm of Ride’s debut album Nowhere, fed it three solid meals, and packed it off to finishing school to be sharpened within an inch of its life."

+The track “Leave Them All Behind” has been called "a monstrously intrepid, eight-minute slice of thrilling guitars."

 Release

 The album was re-released on 24 September 2001 featuring four bonus tracks on the Ignition label in the United Kingdom.
 The four tracks were compiled from the two CD singles released from the album, "Leave Them All Behind" and "Twisterella".
 This omitted the original mix of "Chrome Waves", as found on the "Leave Them All Behind" CD single in February 1992 and the "Grasshopper" compilation EP in Japan in November of that year.
 On 30 March 2012, a 20th Anniversary reissue of the album was announced, featuring the same track listing as the 2001 reissue, plus a bonus DVD of the band's 27/3/92 Brixton Academy concert, previously only released on VHS and LaserDisc, which had been out of print.
 According to a recent newsletter to fans, tracking down the original master of the video was no easy task:

 After quite a lengthy stint of detective work, we managed to track down the original digital master tape of the Brixton live show.
 And it looks great!
-So we asked Catherine Marks and John Catlin at Alan Moulder’s studio to mix the audio afresh from the 2″ master tapes of the gig.
-Catherine had worked under Alan’s watchful eye on the Roxy LA mixes and so we were really happy that she could find time to mix and edit the Brixton audio.
+So we asked Catherine Marks and John Catlin at Alan Moulder's studio to mix the audio afresh from the 2″ master tapes of the gig.
+Catherine had worked under Alan's watchful eye on the Roxy LA mixes and so we were really happy that she could find time to mix and edit the Brixton audio.
 Needless to say, it sounds truly wonderful and we’re really pleased to now finally have a Ride release on DVD.

 Going Blank Again was re-issued in November 2022 by Wichita recordings.
 All the original audio reworked and refined, the reissue made available on vinyl and CD.